jpschewe/fll-sw/scoring/docs/InstructionsForRunningTheSoftware.md

 This packages up the logs and the database into a zip file that can be attached to the ticket.
 After entering a description of what was happening when the error occurred, click submit and you'll be told where to find the zip file.

+### missing password

+If you are at a tournament and someone else has set the password for the server and you don't know it you can create a new username and password from the admin index.
+Use the "Create User" option under "User Management".
+Once you create a new user, both that use and the new user will be able to edit scores.